yuzuha48/Bootcamp-Assignments/back-end/form_test/README.md

-## Form Test (Django) 📝
+## Form Test 📝

-Users can fill out a survey and see their submitted information when they hit "submit"
+Used Django to allow users to fill out a survey and see their submitted information upon hitting the "submit" button.